marnixhendriks/persona_api/readme.md

 ## Next ##
 This is still Work in process.
 Future implementations will involve the following:
 - assigning a profession;
-- get link to a photo that fits age, profession, gender;
+- providing a link to a photo that fits age, profession, gender and eventually origin;
-- implement foreign names;
+- implementation of foreign names;
+- implementation of interests/hobbies;
+- implementation of favorite brands;
+- small description;
+- etc.